exercism/r/concepts/classes/about.md

 #> Cartesian coords (2.5, 4.2)
 ```

-Now suppose we want to create a new generic method, for example `flipvert()` to invert the signe on the `y` coordinate.
+Now suppose we want to create a new generic method, for example `flipvert()` to invert the sign on the `y` coordinate.

 Again, easy: